weijiawu/ParaDiffusion/README.md

 ## :notes: **Updates**

 - [x] Mar.
+24, 2025.
+The paper was finally accepted by IJCV.
+- [x] Mar.
 24, 2024.
 The inference code have been released.
 - [x] Nov.
 28, 2023.
 ParaPrompts-400 and ParaImage-3k have been released.
 - [x] Nov.
 15, 2023.
 Rep initialization.